thallia/BinaryWatch/README.md

-**CURRENT TASK:** PCB is routed and ordered.
-Parts are ordered and should come in the next week or so.
-Last thing to figure out is the display button.
+**CURRENT TASK:** PCB is ordered and should ship by mid-April.
+(Oshpark highly recommended) Code is complete!
+Final project is to make a 3D watch case for the PCB and battery.

 Blog Posts following development: